Clarington: Transportation

 Clarington is home to several highways; three of which are 400 series highways.
 Highway 401 stretches through the entirety of Clarington, connecting Newtonville, Newcastle, Bowmanville, and Courtice along the route.
 Highway 407 is located in north Clarington.
-It was extended to and terminates at Highway 35/115.
+On December 9, 2019, Highway 407 was extended and now terminates at Highway 35/115.
 The 35/115, also in Clarington, begins at Highway 401 in Newcastle, and run concurrently until they split north of Kirby and head separate directions towards Lindsay and Peterborough.
 Highway 418, begins at Highway 401 and heads north to connect to Highway 407.
-The 418 opened on December 9, 2019, as a toll highway.
+The 418 opened also on December 9, 2019, as a toll highway part of final Phase 2 project on extending Highway 401 eastward.
 The tolls were removed on April 5, 2022, by the Ontario government.
 Highway 2, once the primary east–west route across the southern portion of Ontario, runs through Clarington.
 Downtown Newcastle and Bowmanville are situated along Highway 2.

 Bus services are offered by Durham Region Transit and GO Transit.

-Freight rail is carried along the Canadian National Kingston subdivision and Canadian Pacific Belleville subdivision which pass through Clarington.
-The wooden bridge on Lakeshore Road in Lovekin, Ontario, which traverses the CN train line is a popular destination for rail photographers.
+Canadian National Railway's Kingston Subdivision also passes through Clarington.

 On June 20, 2016, it was announced that the Lakeshore East line of GO Transit would be extended to Bowmanville.
 Clarington will gain two new stations: Courtice GO Station in Courtice and Bowmanville GO Station in Bowmanville.
 The stations were scheduled to open in 2024, but as of 2025 no opening date has been announced.